MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 The data sent from the keyboard to the FPGA are called scan codes, and are enturely different from ASCII values.
 Furthermore, pressing keys like shift and control sends scan codes as well.
 The two shift keys have different scan codes even!
-So there must be a mapping from scan code to ASCII code, as well as a state machine to keep track of whether shift is pressed or not.
+So there needs to be a mapping from scan code to ASCII code, as well as a state machine to keep track of whether shift is pressed or not.

 I've chosen to place this functionality in the FPGA (instead of in the software),